VainerAriel/gmtk2025/Assets/Scripts/Components/README.md

 - `Plate Move Distance`: How far the plate moves down (in grid units)
 - `Plate Move Speed`: Speed of plate movement

-**Ghost Integration:**
+**Entity Integration:**
-- Pressure plates can be activated by both players and ghosts
+- Pressure plates can be activated by players, ghosts, and pushable blocks
-- The plate stays activated as long as any entity (player or ghost) is standing on it
+- The plate stays activated as long as any entity (player, ghost, or pushable block) is standing on it
 - Multiple entities can be on the plate simultaneously
 - The plate deactivates only when all entities have left
+- Pushable blocks can glide over the pressure plate just like players and ghosts

 **Plate Movement:**
 - When activated, the pressure plate moves down into the ground
 - When deactivated, the pressure plate moves back up to its original position
-- Movement is smooth and configurable
+- Movement is smooth and configurable (default speed: 8 units/second for smooth gliding)
 - Plate resets to original position on player respawn
+- Side approach detection allows entities to glide smoothly over the plate
+- Small delay before moving plate back up prevents flickering during transitions

 ### DoorController.cs
 Handles the visibility and collision of doors when activated by pressure plates.
 When activated, the door becomes invisible and passable (no movement).